 For parents or carers, working as part of a team that delivers care 24 hours a day, juggling family and work responsibilities can be a real challenge.
 Parents working in the NHS need practical solutions to enable them to strike a better work/life balance and improve their working lives.
-The Trust’s Childcare Co-ordination team can help find childcare and acts as an advocate, advisor and source of information for NHS staff from Tax Credits through to flexible working, maternity/adoption and paternity rights.
+The Trust’s Childcare Co-ordination team can help find childcare and acts as an advocate, advisor and source of information for NHS staff.
+They can help with Tax Credits through to flexible working, maternity/adoption and paternity rights.
 The Childcare Co-ordination team has set up and facilitates various initiatives including:

 You can phone the Childcare Co-ordination lead Linda Carpenter on 01872 25 2476 or email: email@example.com More detailed information for staff already working within the NHS in Cornwall and the Isles of Scilly is available on the staff intranet.

 The Occupational Health service promotes the health of all staff and advises on health in the workplace on a confidential basis.
 This includes comprehensive health promotion programmes, for example assistance to stop smoking, immunisation programmes, and a confidential counselling service for employees.
 With three main offices and a number of satellite clinics the Occupational Health service aims to create a friendly, supportive environment for the benefit of all employees.

 You can contact the Occupational Health team by telephoning 01872 252770.

 Improving Working Lives staff benefits

 Funded from the Improving Working Lives (IWL) Cornwall NHS Staff Lottery, the IWL Staff Benefits Group aim to support health and wellbeing in the workplace, help create a healthy work life balance and offer a range of staff benefits.
 The IWL staff group is run by staff for staff and open to all employees.